Snow Removal

 The Recycling Center will be closed during and after snow & ice operations until the facility has been deemed safe by the Highway Surveyor or his designee.

-Sand may be obtained by Norwell Residents at the Highway Garage, for emergency use ONLY, at 310 Main Street.
+Sand may be obtained by Norwell Residents for emergency use ONLY, at 310 Main Street.

 Contractors plowing while employed by the Town, cannot be hired or requested to clear private driveways or walks; in any emergency situation the Highway Surveyor and/or Board of Selectmen have the authority to use their discretion regarding this matter.